2022 Transformation Competition

 |For more information||Consult the frequently asked questions (FAQs) or email: NFRF-FNFR@chairs-chaires.gc.ca|

-Please consult this section regularly for updates on the 2020 Transformation competition, including information about webinars.
+Consult this section regularly for updates on the 2020 Transformation Competition, including information about webinars.
+Read all current competition material to ensure your submission is complete.

-Nominated principal investigators (NPIs) successful in the letter of intent process and invited to submit an application will be sent the dates and times of the French and English webinars, along with webinar links to share with their team members.
+Nominated principal investigators (NPIs) successful in the letter of intent process and invited to submit a full application will be sent the dates and times of the English and French webinars, along with webinar links to share with their team members.
 The NPIs’ research administrators will also receive this information.

-The objective of the Transformation stream is to support large-scale, Canadian-led interdisciplinary research projects that address a major challenge with the potential to realize real and lasting change.
+The objective of the New Frontiers in Research Fund (NFRF) Transformation stream is to support large-scale, Canadian-led interdisciplinary research projects that address a major challenge with the potential to realize real and lasting change.
 The challenge may be fundamental, leading to a scientific breakthrough, or applied, with a social, economic, environmental or health impact.
 Projects are expected to be world-leading, drawing on global research expertise, when relevant.

 Transformation stream grants will support projects that: